 The performance of each asset class is monitored against its respective benchmark on a daily basis.

 Performance is reported to the Supervisor monthly.
 Investors will receive a quarterly fund update, with current information available through the Scheme’s website on a daily basis.
+Making accessing KiwiSaver performance easy for their clients.

 Social and Ethical Considerations